choshina/FalSTAR-NFM/README.md

 - Go to the directory "RQ3" and run "main" in Matlab.

-- Configure main.m for running different model and specification.
+- Configure main.m for running different models and specifications.